hidal00p/hidal00p/README.md

 ### 🖖
-I like physics amd computation.
+I like physics and computation.